Books that Aunt Book Has Identified

 "I am trying to find out the name of a book that I saw a few years ago that probably isn't too old.
 It is a book about grandmothers and grandfathers.
 The different thing about the book is that it is reversible.
 On one side is the story about the grandmother.
 You turn the book over and there is the story of the grandfather - so the pages appear upside down from one another."

 Solution: What Grandmas Do Best / What Grandpas Do Best, by Laura Numeroff.
 Illustrated by Lynne Munsinger.
-Simon & Shuster Children's Publishing, c2000.
+Simon & Schuster Children's Publishing, c2000.
 ISBN: 0-689-80552-7.
 This is a companion book to What Mommies Do Best / What Daddies Do Best.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~